and Well in the Bismarck Public Library

 DelsTrip.com was for sale.
 I told them it was but then they backed

 out.
-I really wonder what they were planning to post on that website!
+I can't help but wonder what they were planning to post there!

 I love to drive around America, I put together a page called

 20 Favorite Drives in the U.S., though it was hard to narrow down my